-Note: A person claiming who is in receipt of one of the qualifying benefits and has a partner who is registered blind or is treated as blind because s/he came off the register in the last 28 weeks is treated as having no partner and therefore as a single person.
+Note: A person claiming who is in receipt of one of the qualifying benefits and has a partner who is certified as severely sight impaired or blind by a consultant ophthalmologist (or treated as such for a 28 week period where a person ceases to be so certified) is treated as having no partner and therefore as a single person.

 The following people do not count as non-dependants:

 - anyone getting Attendance Allowance, the highest or middle rate of the care component of DLA, Constant Attendance Allowance or Exceptionally Severe Disablement Allowance for her/himself;